 STC rating (Sound Transmission Class rating) is a way to rate how well an assembly of materials reduces sound.
 Assemblies of material reduce sound through absorption or reflecting sound waves.

 The higher the rating, the less noise penetration.
 STC rating goes from 20 – 65, 25 and lower being low or no soundproofing and 65 and above being soundproof or where no noise can penetrate.
 A standard single-pane window would have an STC rating of 25 where most “soundproof” products have an STC rating in the range of 35-55.
-Industry average for windows is STC rating of 38.
+Industry average for STC rated windows is 38.

 STC rating is a way to compare products for their ability to stop the transition of sound.
-Using this number you are comparing apples to apples.
+Using this number you can compare various products using the same rating system.
 This isn’t just within one product type.
 You can compare window to window, but also window to door for their ability to stop outside noise from coming into your space.

 STC Rating Chart